PeithVergil/cheatsheets/ubuntu.md

 #### File sharing using NFS

-Check if the NTF server is already installed:
+Check if the NFS server is already installed:

 ```bash
 dpkg -l | grep nfs-kernel-server